 ☞ READ MORE: French Culture: 50+ facts and tidbits from France

 To understand Marseille (pronounced mar-say), you have to know its location.
 The city on the Mediterranean is a natural harbor.
 Because of this, the city has been around since at least 600 BC, known as the Greek colony Massalia.

 Then came the Romans, and with them, Marseille became an early center of Christianity.
-Tradition holds that Mary Magdalene came to Marseille, after landing in nearby Arles, converted the local people, and then retired to nearby Saint-Maximin-la-Sainte-Baume (about 50min away from Marseille by car), where she was buried in a crypt.
+Tradition holds that Mary Magdalene came to Marseille, after landing in nearby Saintes-Maries-de-la-Mer which is about 127 km away.

 Paris, on the other hand, was not as important to the Greeks or the Romans.
-At the time, it was called Lutece, but it was not as important as the port city on the Mediterranean.
-For the Romans, the capital was Lyon in the center of France, not Paris or Marseille.
+At the time, it was called Lutece on Ile de la Cité, but it was not as important as the port city on the Mediterranean.
+For the Romans, the capital was Lyon in the center of Gaul (old France), not Paris or Marseille.

 ii) A Marriage and the start of the Rivalry